OpenRVS-devs/OpenRVS/README.md

 By the OpenRVS team:
   - original author: Twi
-  - programming: Twi and ijemafe
+  - programming: Twi and Will
   - game service fix: chriswak
   - community hosting: Tony and SMC Clan